kennethloeffler/anatta/README.md

 The refresh components button hot-swaps the plugin's currently loaded ComponentInfo module with the one in ServerScriptService.WorldSmithServer.

 ## Components
+Components are represented by Folder instances parented to their corresponding entities.
+They contain ValueBase instances matching the parameters defined for their component.
 ### Built-in components
 #### ContextActionTrigger
 When a player becomes MaxDistance units away from this component's parent entity, a context action is bound on their client matching the desktopPC, mobile, and console parameters, which when triggered broadcasts an event within the component.
 The parent entity is expected to be a BasePart. desktopPC, mobile, and console should be comma-delineated strings specifying the input enum and type, i.e. for desktopPC: KeyCode,E